SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Precedence and Associativity for Custom Infix Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Custom ``infix`` operators can also specify a precedence, associativity,
+Custom ``infix`` operators can also specify a precedence group,
-and assignment behavior.
+which provides a precedence, associativity, and assignment behavior.
 See :ref:`AdvancedOperators_PrecedenceAndAssociativity` for an explanation of
 how these characteristics affect an infix operator's interaction
 with other infix operators.